AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/real-time_OCR_pipeline/README.md

                 2️⃣ Use docker logs document_preprocess to capture runtime logs:

-                                                        Check for Tesseract or OCR engine errors.
+                                                        Check for OCR engine errors.

                                                         Review logs for MemoryError or TimeoutError.